sdenier/Articles/testing_logging/testing_logging.md

 Mixing Testing and Logging for a Better Developer Experience
 ============================================================

 People love a great article about a new programming paradigm/vision/motto which change the way you architect/develop/maintain your system.
 This is not one of those articles.
-I am gonna talk about the stupid daily life of a programmer - and those problems you don't hear so much about because they seem so dull and obvious: getting the right feedback through tests and logs.
+I am gonna talk about the stupid daily life of a programmer - and the problems you don't hear so much about because they seem so dull and obvious: getting the right feedback through logs and tests.

 Getting the Right Feedback with Logging
 ---------------------------------------

 What to do with [logging](https://en.wikipedia.org/wiki/Logfile)?
-A log produces a trace of events, which allows one to reconstruct what has happened.
+A log is a trace of events, which allows one to reconstruct what has happened.
 Good practices tell you to have events at different levels of granularity.
 I especially like the ones from [bunyan](https://github.com/trentm/node-bunyan#levels) on this topic.
 Shameless copy-paste from the doc:

 > "fatal": The service/app is going to stop or become unusable now.
 An operator should definitely look into this soon.
 > "error": Fatal for a particular request, but the service/app continues servicing other requests.
 An operator should look at this soon(ish).